 - Warren Golf Club – successes and working with the natural environment

 Positive results were received from attendees, with 100% of feedback indicating that they would like to attend future Forums.
 A large majority of attendees stated that the Forum was worth attending, that the presentations were interesting and venue suitable, the topics were relevant, that the Forum was a key opportunity to learn more about the Exe and that the work of the partnership is valued.

 Full Forum feedback, including sectoral representation of attendees and key discussion points.

 Members of the Forum are kept up to date with these events.
 If you would like to join the partnership database for free and receive invites to future Forum events, please email us.

-For further information, contact Stephanie Harper-Chung, Exe Estuary Officer:
+For further information, contact Jay Boyle, Exe Estuary Officer: